-On June 14, 2022, in testimony before the United States Senate, the Commissioner of the Bureau of Reclamation announced that the Bureau of Reclamation estimates that between two and four million acre-feet of additional conservation is needed in the Colorado River system in 2023 in order to prevent further declines in Lake Mead and Lake Powell below critical levels.
+On June 14, 2022, in testimony before the United States Senate, the Commissioner of the Bureau of Reclamation announced that the Bureau of Reclamation estimates that between two and four million acre feet of additional conservation is needed in the Colorado River system in 2023 in order to prevent further declines in Lake Mead and Lake Powell below critical levels.
 The Commissioner called upon the Colorado River Basin States to develop a plan for the needed conservation measures within 60 days.
 The Commissioner further indicated that the Bureau of Reclamation was prepared to use its emergency authority to mandate measures if agreement among the states could not be reached.
-While the Colorado River Basin States did not develop a consensus plan within that timeline, two proposed alternatives have been submitted to the Bureau of Reclamation for the Supplemental Environmental Impact Statement ("SEIS") being prepared to modify the 2007 interim guidelines for Colorado River operations in 2023, 2024, and possibly through 2026.
+While the Colorado River Basin-States did not develop a consensus plan within that timeline, two proposed alternatives have been submitted to the Bureau of Reclamation for the Supplemental Environmental Impact Statement ("SEIS") being prepared to modify the 2007 interim guidelines for Colorado River operations in 2023, 2024, and possibly through 2026.
 The Bureau of Reclamation is expected to develop its own alternative that will be modeled in the SEIS based on its emergency authority.
 The Colorado River Basin States will continue working toward a single proposal for a preferred alternative for the final SEIS.
-The Bureau of Reclamation plans to issue a draft SEIS for public comment in the spring of 2023 and a final SEIS and Record of Decision in the summer of 2023.
-See "-Colorado River Aqueduct - Colorado River Operations: Surplus and Shortage Guidelines -Ongoing Activities Relating to Colorado River Operations." in this Appendix A.
+The Bureau of Reclamation plans to issue a draft SEIS for public comment in the spring of 2023 and a final SEIS and Record of Decision in the summerof 2023.
+See "Colorado River Aqueduct Colorado River Operations: Surplus and Shortage Guidelines Ongoing Activities Relating to Colorado River Operations."

 Metropolitan has planned and prepared for dry conditions by investing in vital infrastructure to increase its storage capacity and enhance operational flexibility.
 However, conditions in calendar year 2022, the third consecutive dry year and the second year of a five percent allocation from the State Water Project, exposed the issue that certain areas within Metropolitan service area are dependent exclusively on the State Water Project.
-During calendar year 2022, DWR invoked for the first in time in history, an article of the State Water Project contract and allocated water for human health and safety in addition to the normal allocation process.
-Metropolitan took delivery of approximately 134,000 acre-feet of human health and safety supplies that must be returned within five calendar years of the calendar year of delivery, with mandatory return amounts to be made in years when State Water Project allocations are 40 percent of contracted amounts or greater.
-See "-State Water Project - Background and Current Supply."
-In addition to the human health and safety supplies and mandatory water use reductions for the State Water Project dependent area agencies, Metropolitan met the water demands in its service area in calendar year 20212022 using a combination of CRA deliveries, storage reserves and supplemental water transfers and purchases.
-On April 13, 2021, the Board authorized the General Manager to secure up to 65,000 In 2022, approximately 28,000 acre-feet of additional water pursuant to one-year water transfers from water districts located north of the Sacramento San Joaquin River, at a maximum cost of up to \$44 million.
-Approximately 40,000 acre feet were secured.
-The authorized water transfers allowed Metropolitan to preserve some water stored in surface water reservoirs on the State Water Project system for 2022, were secured.
+During calendar year 2022, DWR invoked for the first in time in history, an article of the

+State Water Project contract and allocated water for human health and safety in addition to the normal allocation process.
+Metropolitan took delivery of approximately 134,000 acre feet of human health and safety supplies that must be returned within five calendar years of the calendar year of delivery, with mandatory return amounts to be made in years when State Water Project allocations are 40 percent of contracted amounts or greater.
+See "State Water Project - Background and Current Supply."
+In addition to the human health and safety supplies and mandatory water use reductions for the State Water Project dependent area agencies, Metropolitan met the water demands in its service area in calendar year 2022 using a combination of CRA deliveries, storage reserves and supplemental water transfers and purchases.
+In 2022, approximately 28,000 acre feet of water transfers were secured.